 2. How easily can the DAM add new distribution points?

 It’s great when a DAM gives you multichannel publishing capability to post videos to YouTube or Facebook, and photos to Instagram or Pinterest.
 But don’t be fooled.
-Your content has 10, 100, or 1,000 endpoints, from the web to mobile apps to digital signs to print shops to packaging.
+Your content has 10, 100, or 1,000 endpoints, from the web to mobile apps to digital signs to print shops to packaging development process.
 Permissions must travel with the content, and insights should flow back.
 You have to look beyond what’s available out of the box.

 3. How easily will the DAM adapt to changes in my business?